dohgren/cp6-to-orca-filament-profile-converter/README.md

 1. Clone this repository or [download index.html directly](index.html)
 2. Open `index.html` in your web browser (Chrome, Firefox, Safari, Edge)
 3. Upload your Creality `.json` filament profile
-4. (Optional) Upload a ZIP of generic base profiles to auto-resolve `inherits`
+4. (Optional) Create and upload a ZIP of generic base profiles to auto-resolve `inherits`.
+Usually found here on MacOS (probably similar in Windows or other OS's): /Users/YOURUSERNAME/Library/Application Support/Creality/Creality Print/6.0/system/Creality/filament
 5. Preview the converted OrcaSlicer profile
 6. Click **Download** to save and import into OrcaSlicer